 After my early afternoon spin through Cusco's primary archeological sites, I dropped my gear at the hotel and headed out to meet with a potential partner.
 But I was semi-starving and had some time, so I ducked into the Centro Artesanal Cusco Paccha to check it out and see what I could rustle up.

+It doesn't look particularly charming from the outside.
 But inside it's full of colorful stalls selling all the various Peruvian souvenirs you could imagine.
 Plus some cool murals.
+Reminded me of La Ciudadela here in la CDMX.

 I wasn't here to shop, though.
 Was just aiming to find maybe a couple of empanadas para llevar, as that had been a fairly trustworthy grab-and-go staple so far in Peru.
 However as I was approaching this place and scanning the menu, the señora in charge spotted me and gave me her pitch.
+No empanadas, but I tell you that simple ham, cheese, and aguacate sandwich plus some fried plantains with that spicy Peruvian answer to pico de gallo HIT THE SPOT.
+It was comfortable and delicious.
+Felt good to sit for 5 minutes, watch the kids of the mercado run around playing, and enjoy a modest, tasty, and filling late lunch.
+Simple pleasures in life.

 So if you find yourself in the mercado scanning the souvenirs, don't hesitate to stop for a quick bite at Restaurant Clave del Sabor 2.
 You won't regret it.